OmarChaalan/ltuc-student-app/README.md

 ## 🤝 Contributing

 This is an academic project.
-For questions or suggestions, please contact the repository owner.
+For questions or suggestions, contact me.

 ---